Exit planning

 - No. §1202 applies only to stock issued by a domestic C-corporation.
 S-corps, LLCs, and partnerships are categorically ineligible.
 An S-corp that converts to C-corp can issue new qualifying shares after the conversion, but shares issued while the entity was an S-corp do not retroactively qualify.

 - Gross assets at the time of stock issuance — not revenue, not profit.
 This includes cash on hand, fair market value of contributed property, and the proceeds from the stock issuance itself.
-A company that has raised $50M+ in cumulative equity financing has likely exceeded this threshold even early in its life.
+For shares issued after July 4, 2025, the threshold is $75M (raised from $50M by Pub.
+L. 119-21).
+For earlier issuances, the $50M limit applies.
+A company that has raised significant outside capital may have exceeded the applicable threshold even early in its life.

 - Does California honor the QSBS exclusion?